+T.11 .
+CG

+Table of Contents

+SIGNATURES

+In accordance with the requirements of the Securities Exchange Act of 1934, the registrant duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.
-Nemus Bioscience, Inc., , ,

-a Nevada corporation
+Nemus Bioscience, Inc., a Nevada corporation

-May 12, 2017 By: /s/ Brian Murphy
+November 14, 2017 By: /s/Brian Murphy

-Brian Murphy
+, Brian Murphy

-Its: Chief Executive Officer

-(Principal Executive Officer)
+Its: Chief Executive Officer (Principal Executive Officer)

+Navambar 14, 2017

-May 12, 2017 By: /s/ Elizabeth Berecz
+November 14, 2017 By: /s/ Elizabeth Berecz Elizabeth Berecz

-Elizabeth Berecz

-Its: Chief Financial Officer
+Its: Chief Financial Officer (Principal Financial and Accounting Officer)

-(Principal Financial and Accounting Offic er)
+(1 morpar 1 manorar and Accounting Officer)